IMMM-SFA/TRAILS/scripts/Step1/README.md

 ## Re-evaluating a selected pathway policy.

-This directory contains the input files and scripts to perform the DU Re-Evaluation of a selected pathway policy.
+This directory contains the input files and scripts to perform the DU Re-Evaluation of a selected pathway policy (referred to as a Solution from hereon out).
-In this example we will be selecting Solution (what we will call a pathway policy for brevity) 140, which corresponds to the Regionally Robust (RR) pathway policy shown in the paper.
+In this example we will be selecting **Solution 140**, which corresponds to the  Regionally Robust (RR) pathway policy shown in the paper.
 This subdirectory provides the scripts necessary to replicate the DU Re-Evaluation of Solution 140 under a subset of hydroclimatic realizations and DU factors.

+## What each folder contains
+- `rof_tables_reeval`: Will store all the ROF tables generated for DU Re-Evaluation
+- `src`: Contains all the source code needed to compile and run WaterPaths
+- `TestFiles`: Contains all the input files required for WaterPaths to run
+- `updated_RDM_inflows_demands`: Contains subfolders (`RDM_i`) representing independent deeply uncertain states of the world (DU SOWs) that each store their associated hydroclimatic realizations.
+    - `RDM_i/final_synthetic_inflows`: Contains the inflow timeseries of all water sources modeled in WaterPaths.
+    - `RDM_i/final_synthetic_inflows`: Contains the inflow timeseries of all water sources modeled in WaterPaths.

+## Phases

+1. **Modifying and compiling WaterPaths **
-1. Modify line 2219 in `src/Problem/Triangle.cpp` such that `rdm_tseries_dir` is set to the correctdirectory where the following subdirectories for each RDM (or SOW) are being stored:
+    You will first need to update line 2219 in `src/Problem/Triangle.cpp` such that `rdm_tseries_dir` is set to the correct directory in which your `updated_RDM_inflows_demands` folder is stored.
     - `final_synthetic_inflows/`
     - `synthetic_demands_pwl/`